 I think that feeling is at the heart of entrepreneurship and I want as many people as possible to feel it.
 That is why I work on Dorm Room Fund and why I am committed to fixing the UX of VC — making every touchpoint with First Round great — even if we don’t invest, I want you to walk away with something new that will help you build your business.

-I joined First Round with zero intention of me becoming a partner (which, incidentally, Josh shared).
-I wanted to be a better entrepreneur and knew I could learn a lot by spending a ton of time with First Round founders and partners.
+I joined First Round because I wanted to be a better entrepreneur and knew I could learn a lot by spending a ton of time with First Round founders and partners.
 I’d spent the previous 10 years building companies, and going deep on product creation and brand building.
 I had some success and significant failures.
 I got introduced to Josh and actually started out as an intern — so if there’s a testament to how differently this firm works, that’s it.
 Years later, I’m still here because I saw how much opportunity there was to build First Round itself into an amazing company — and how much room there was to try new things that would have a huge ripple effect for our companies and their users.
 I don’t think I would have been a GP at any other firm.

 When I first started investing, I got excited about companies where I would have loved to be the CEO but the job was already filled by someone way better than me.
 I’ve learned a lot since, but what inspires me remains pretty similar: people who have an idea that won’t let go, founders who know they have to do something, who are compelled to do it now, and believe they’re the perfect ones to do it.
 Most of these people start with a remarkable understanding of their customer — Hayley and Katia at Birchbox, Oren at Area 1 Security, Talha at NimbleRx and Matt at Blue Apron are good examples — these founders told me something about a consumer that I’d never heard before.